Breeze/breeze.github.io/doc-js/features.md

 **Library and Tooling support**

-+ Out-of-box support for Knockout, Angular, and Backbone.
++ Out-of-box support for Knockout, AngularJS, and Backbone.
 + TypeScript support for compile-time type checking, classes, interfaces, and inheritance.
 + IntelliSense support for Visual Studio 2012.
 + RequireJS-enabled for modular applications.